DavidMercier/PopIn/doc/models.rst

    :scale: 60 %
    :align: center

-   *Schematic of indentation load-displacement curve with two pop-in events (the 1st for the nucleation of dislocation and the 2nd for the strain transfer across a grain boundary).*
+   *: Schematic of indentation load-displacement curve with two pop-in events (the 1st for the nucleation of dislocation and the 2nd for the strain transfer across a grain boundary).*

 The elastic-plastic transition is often studied statistically as a function of temperature :math:`T` and indentation rate :math:`F(t)`.
 Schuh C.A. et al. observed a good consistency between experimental results and a thermally activated mechanism of incipient plasticity